bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/nex-gen-corporation.md

 It also seems like Selene has turned against the company [when she gives birth to Sof in 2040](../for-sof/msgforsof).
 Sof is born inside Nex Gen's lab and the [booklet](booklet) mentions that they are actually a demi-god.
 Just 20 minutes after her birth, Selene leaves Sof in the care of AI assistant M8.
 She leaves after hearing an alarm, remarking that this is her cue and she must leave.
-Sof then writes her journal 8 years after the chapel incident in 2048.
+Sof then writes (part of) their [journal](../lore/journal) 8 years after the chapel incident in 2048.
+At the time Sof writes the intro to their journal, they are living at the Nex Gen lab that is now abandoned.

 ### Dreadit & Spiritual Research